 Class Facebook Page

-Currently there are more then 500 million active Facebook users.
-Fifty percent of Facebook users log in each day.
-Even more surprising, 150 million users access Facebook on their mobile devices.
+Currently there are more than 1.3 billion active Facebook users.
+Almost fifty percent of Facebook users log in each day.
+Even more surprising, 680 million users access Facebook on their mobile devices.

 Last year I finally joined the Facebook world.
 As I uploaded pictures of my own children to share with friends and family across the country, I started to think about this as a tool for classroom communication.
 It is such a quick and easy way to update parents on upcoming events or daily classroom happenings.